dokku/dokku-mysql/README.md

 dokku mysql:exists <service>
 ```

-examples:

-Here we check if the lolipop mysql service exists. :
+Here we check if the lolipop mysql service exists.

 ```shell
 dokku mysql:exists lolipop
 ```

 ### check if the mysql service is linked to an app

 ```shell